PreCyseGroup/Data-Driven-ST-MPC/README.md

 #### Function Descriptions
 - "compute_AB.m": computes all possible system matrices that are consistent with the data
-- "computeRPI.m": computes a model-based RCI set based on the proposed method in 4- To compute the model-based RCI set, run
+- "computeRPI.m": computes a model-based RCI set based on the proposed method in **"Invariant approximations of the minimal robust positively invariant set" by Rokovic**
+4- To compute the model-based RCI set, run